 21. Does The Business Analyst Interact With Clients Directly?
-If So State The Reason For The Same?_text]
+If So State The Reason For The Same?

-It depends on the project to project it is not always the same that we do interact with the clients directly, some time there will be a team whom might be interacting with the client and gives you the requirement and if have questions either we do talk with that team or our manager.
+Answer: It depends on the project to project it is not always the same that we do interact with the clients directly, sometime there will be a team whom might be interacting with the client and gives you the requirement and if have questions either we do talk with that team or our manager.
+(Interview Questions and Answers)

 22. How Do You Identify The Basic Flow?
-What Would You Do If Someone Was Struggling To Determine The Basic Flow For A Use Case?_text]Answer:
+What Would You Do If Someone Was Struggling To Determine The Basic Flow For A Use Case?

-Basic flow for use case can be identified from Business Requirement Documents or Functional Requirement Documents as these use cases are prepared on the basis of these requirement. (interview questions for business analyst)
+Answer: The basic flow for use cases can be identified from Business Requirement Documents or Functional Requirement Documents as these use cases are prepared on the basis of this requirement.

-23. Good Documentation Management Systems Are Highly Recommended In System Development; Briefly Describe The Factors That Contribute To A Good Documentation Management System?_text]Answer:
+23. Good Documentation Management Systems Are Highly Recommended In System Development; Briefly Describe The Factors That Contribute To A Good Documentation Management System?

-24. What Do Understand By Version Control & Configuration Management?_text]
+24. What Do Understand By Version Control & Configuration Management?

-Basically version control is a part of configuration management.
+Answer: Basically, version control is a part of configuration management.
 Mainly it handles when the previous document changes.
-Where as configuration management handles the individual component.
+Whereas configuration management handles the individual component.

-It is completely a functional testing. i.e the tester need not know how it works technically.
+Answer: It is completely functional testing. i.e the tester need not know how it works technically.
 He only bothers what input he is giving and what output he is getting.

 26. We Have Met Several Business Analysts.
-Why Are You The One We Should Hire?_text]
+Why Are You The One We Should Hire?

-Give definite examples of your skills and accomplishments.
+Answer: Give definite examples of your skills and accomplishments.
 Be positive, and emphasize how your background matches the job description.
 Mention any software packages and spreadsheet software you are familiar with.
-Also let them know if you have advanced knowledge of any of the software.
+Also, let them know if you have advanced knowledge of any of the software.

-27. What Are The Different Documents That Can Come Across To The Business Analyst?_text]
+27. What Are The Different Documents That Can Come Across To The Business Analyst?